-Advocacy means shining a light on the issues that affect Greater Akron and lending our voice to ensure opportunities for children and families to thrive.
+Advocacy means shining a light on the issues that affect our community and lending our voice to ensure opportunities for children and families to thrive.
 It is crucial to our success as a community.
-United Way engages in public policy advocacy because – as a nearly 100-year-old institution – we have the longstanding community connections and firsthand experience to help guide policy makers as they tackle the problems that face Summit County.
+United Way engages in public policy advocacy because – as a nearly 100-year-old institution – we have the longstanding community connections and firsthand experience to help guide policy makers as they tackle the problems that face Summit and Medina counties.

 Public Advocacy Toolkit